Predictive Sales Analytics in Excel? Yes, you could!

 What Does Predictive Modelling Mean for Sales?
 One Example using Excel.

 Let’s create a simple Predictive Analytics Model using Excel.
 We want to divide a group of elements (the open sales opportunities) regarding their chances of success.
 In data mining terms, we would define this problem as ” supervised segmentation.”

 Supervised segmentation is a fundamental concept of data mining.
 Imagine a sales manager needs to figure out what are the “attributes” or characteristics of successful sales opportunities or leads.
 In other words, she is trying to discover the properties that provide more information about a sales opportunity.

 The image below depicts a typical example of a list of open sales requests, opportunities, or a similar sales report in Excel.
 It contains past leads and whether our sales team has won or lost them.
 Most sales teams in Business-to-Business work similarly.
 In machine learning terminology, this list represents your “training” data.

 Of course, you probably do not all have the same “attributes” or column names.
 Use this example only as a guideline.

 We define the problem as “supervised ” because we want to predict a target attribute.
 It is a classification problem (rather than, for example, a regression) because the target is a category (yes or no / won or lost) instead of a number.

-Before we continue with our forecast with Excel, we need to discuss data quality and consistency briefly.
+Before we continue with our forecast with Excel, we need to briefly discuss data quality and consistency.

 This step involves making assumptions and finding compromises.
 You can even decide to omit the opportunities that are outside of a “normal” range from the analysis.
 Think of these as “outliers” or unreliable data.